-Three separate areas are identified as the areas of greatest need on the attached &ldquoNSP 3 Map&rdquo and submitted on the NSP 3 Mapping Tool.
+Three separate areas are identified as the areas of greatest need on the attached "NSP 3 Map" and submitted on the NSP 3 Mapping Tool.
 The boundaries are established based on the anticipated amount of NSP 3 funds and the ability to address the required minimum number of units within each area.
 The City has selected areas based on the results and recommendations of the 2009 Market Study (VWB Research and Community Research Partners) completed under the NSP1 program and in consideration of the capacity of nonprofit developers working in the areas.
 Specifics are given for the areas outlined below.
 For each area, the City will utilize a tiered approach by focusing funds for redevelopment in a smaller sub-area and by allowing a larger area for demolition and land banking.
 The larger area is also used to permit flexibility on the location of the primary target area, depending on the ultimate availability of foreclosed or vacant property.
 The Land Bank is activity pursuing blighted properties via tax foreclosure, thus permitting the City to address blighted properties and redevelop homes in a coordinated manner.
 Our rental development strategy is formed out of the findings and suggested investment strategies in the Market Study.
 Specifically, the City is targeting its 25% set aside to develop affordable rental housing by investing in a Low Income Housing Tax Credit project in the South Side.
-The Market Study also recommended specific strategies as means to move &ldquodistressed&rdquo neighborhood (see description below).
-However, the Market Study also recommended specific strategies as means to move &ldquodistressed&rdquo neighborhoods toward recovery and revitalization.
+The Market Study identified the South Side area as a "Distressed" neighborhood (see description below).
+However, the Market Study also recommended specific strategies as means to move "distressed" neighborhoods toward recovery and revitalization.
 The following narrative from the Market Study provides the rationale for our rental development strategy.
+Broad Strategies